Roland og Magnus kongen: Melodies

-The contribution by Olea Crøger as pioneer collector of folk ballad and melody had been largely unrecognized until the 20th century, But the traditional Norwegian tune to Roland og Magnus kongen had been collected by her, Øystein Gaukstad, who took up the legacy of Norwegian ballad-tune collecting after Lindeman, has named "Roland og Magnus Kongen" as one of the dozen-odd most important of her repertorire.
+The contribution by Olea Crøger as pioneer collector of folk ballad and melody had been largely unrecognized until the 20th century, But the traditional Norwegian tune to Roland og Magnus kongen had been collected by her, Øystein Gaukstad, who took up the legacy of Norwegian ballad-tune collecting after Lindeman, has named "Roland og Magnus Kongen" as one of the dozen-odd most important of her repertoire.
 Although her manuscripts are lost, the musical notes are preserved in Lindeman's 1851 manuscripts, entitled "Roland", to the lyrics of the single stanza variant 26 that begins "Roland satte Ludren fer bladga Munne" (Note: Gaukstad says the first 57 of the tunes in Lindeman's 1851 record essentially derives from Crøger's collection.)
 The melody's score is also printed in Landstad's Norske folkeviser (1853).
 (Note: Gaukstad says33 of 114 melodies appendixed in Landstad came from Crøger.)

 The Faroese ballad melody, which has largely supplanted the Norwegian melody, is published online by the Norwegian Visearkivet.